paypal/agent-toolkit/modelcontextprotocol/README.md

 2. Implement token refresh logic to handle token expiration
 3. Use environment-specific tokens (sandbox for testing, production for real transactions)
 4. Avoid hardcoding tokens in application code

+## Disclaimer
+`@paypal/mcp` *provides access to AI-generated content that may be inaccurate or incomplete.
+Users are responsible for independently verifying any information before relying on it.
+PayPal makes no guarantees regarding output accuracy and is not liable for any decisions, actions, or consequences resulting from its use.*